-The NPPM value is exactly 2x the net correction required to bring the oscillator to Oppm error.
+The NPPM value is exactly 2x the net correction, in ppm, required to bring the oscillator to Oppm error.
 The value is the combination of oscillator Initial Correction (IPPM) and crystal temperature dependent correction (CPPM).

-IPPM is used to compensate the oscillator offset at room temperature and is controlled by the ITRO and BETA registers, which are fixed during factor test.
+IPPM is used to compensate the oscillator offset at room temperature and is controlled by the ITRO and BETA registers.
+This value is normally set during room temperature testing.

-The CPPM compensates the oscillator frequency fluctuation over temperature.
-It is determined by the temperature (T), crystal curvature parameter (ALPHA) and crystal turn-over temperature (XT0).
+The CPPM compensates the oscillator frequency fluctuation overtemperature.
+It is determined by the temperature (T), crystal curvature parameter (ALPHA), and crystal turnover temperature (XT0).
 T is the result of the temp sensor/ADC conversion, whose decimal result is 2x the actual temperature in Kelvin.
-ALPHA is from either the ALPHA (cold) or ALPHAH (hot) register depending on T and XT0 is from the XT0 register.
+ALPHA is from either the ALPHA (cold) or ALPHAH (hot) register depending on T, and XT0 is from the XT0 register.

-NPPM is governed by Equation 5:
+NPPM is governed by Equations 4 and 5:

-NPPM = IPPM(ITR0,BETA) + ALPHA x (T-T0)2 NPPM = IPPM + CPPM
+$NPPM = IPPM(ITRO,BETA) + ALPHA \times (T-T0)^{2}$

+NPPM = IPPM + CPPM

-NPPM = IPPM + $\frac{ALPHA \bullet (T - T0)^2}{4096}$ Where
+$$NPPM = IPPM + \frac{ALPHA \bullet (T - T0)^2}{4096}$$ (EQ.
+4)